 This branch of Christianity follows the Jean Calvin teachings.
 It came to Lithuania in the 16th century and was favoured by certain nobles of Radvila family.
 They were based in Kėdainiai and to this day the small town still is dominated by a Reformed church structure somewhat reminiscent to Ancient Greek temple (rather than by a Roman Catholic spire).

-The area where Reformed Church gained a real foothold however was in the northeastern Lithuania in the town of Biržai and the surrounding countryside, where the lands also belonged to the Radvila family once.
+The area where Reformed Church gained a real foothold however was in the northeastern Lithuania in the town of Biržai and the surrounding countryside (also a Radvila domain at the time).
 There are many reformed churches in the towns and villages of the area and some 10% of population still profess this faith.

 The smaller Christian denominations in Lithuania were hardest hit by the Soviet occupation because their small communities meant inability to withstand Soviet persecutions.
 As such, some Reformed Christians converted to Roman Catholicism in 1940 – 1990, decreasing their overal share from 0,5% to 0,2%.

 Reformed Christian communities and churches also exist in some of the main cities.